-Professor Potty’s Time Traveller's Tales is another holiday club programme from World Mission.
-Over the course of the week, the children will be introduced to different Bible characters and people from the world church that will help them to learn from and explore the themes of: caring for the world; giving; friendship; and health.
+Professor Potty's Time Traveller's Tales is our holiday club programme.
+Over the course of the week, the children will be introduced to different Bible characters and people from the world church that will help them to learn from and explore the themes of: caring for the world, giving, friendship and health.

 Other holiday club programmes

 Scripture Union has a large range of Holiday Club programmes.
 TeamBuilders is a new holiday club programme from Scripture Union which focuses on exciting Bible stories involving Joseph, Moses, Esther, Jesus and Paul.

 Explore the Now You're Talking holiday club material on Pinterest.

 Volunteers with holiday clubs may need to apply to join or update an existing record with the Protecting Vulnerable Groups (PVG) Scheme.
 The application is now available online.
 The first part must be completed by the employer or club organiser; the second part is completed by the volunteer.
 More information about the scheme, along with guidances and relevent forms, can be found on the Safe Recruitment page of our website.